Vihaan8/dinelike_final_project/README.md

 - Handles multi-GB datasets efficiently
 - Lazy evaluation (only processes what you need)
 - 10x faster than Pandas for our filtering operations
-- Benchmarked it ourselves - saved hours of processing time

 **Filtering Strategy:**
 ```mermaid